 This morning, immerse yourself in the city’s rich history, and then at midday we’ll head to Mercado de San Juan market to begin our foodie tour of the city.
 We’ll spend the next five hours feasting on garnachas, sizzling chipotles and fine Mexican cheeses.
 Then, Flashpackers, it’s tequila tasting time!
-A tequila master will talk you through three different tequilas, each one marinated with a small sandwich.
-Next we’ll carry onwards to the oldest (and best) candy store in Mexico for copious sweet treats.
+A tequila master will talk you through three different tequilas, all distilled according to local traditions.
 This evening, in the sacred venue of Arena Mexico, we’ll witness the spectacle of a Lucha Libre wrestling show – one of the nation’s favourite sports and an integral part of Mexican culture.
 Watch as masked men fight to keep their identity a secret and wrestle in acrobatic displays of strength, in this classic match of heroes versus villains.
 Pick a favourite and show them your best tequila-fuelled support.Read more

 Lunch aboard a trajinera

-This morning we’re heading to the UNESCO World Heritage town of Xochimilco on the outskirts of Mexico City, where hundreds of brightly decorated boats create an infusion of colour.
+Today, we’ll start our morning by exploring the beautiful streets of Coyoacan.
+Lined with restaurants, bars and galleries, this bohemian district is celebrated as the neighbourhood of Frida Kahlo.
+Wander down graceful boulevards fanned with trees, dipping into cafes and boutiques as you go.
+We’ll then continue our exploration of the city in the UNESCO World Heritage town of Xochimilco on the outskirts of Mexico City, where hundreds of brightly decorated boats create an infusion of colour.
 We’ll visit the local market selling fruits and vegetables grown on ancient islands known as chinampas.
-We’ll also stop by the flower market, and visit the San Bernardino de Siena church to see this former monastery in all its 16th Century splendour.
 Then it’s time for a quintessential Xochimilco experience, with lunch aboard a colourful trajinera (flat-bottomed boat), where you can float along the canal with mariachi musicians and food vendors sailing past.
 We’ll return to the centre of Mexico City where the afternoon is free to do as you please: how about the Palace of Fine Arts or the National Museum of Anthropology?
-Come evening, we’ll dine at a restaurant famed for its innovative cuisine, with beautiful views across the Zócalo.Read more
+Come evening, we’ll head to a local cantina for dinner, for a taste of evening life in Mexico City.Read more

 Onwards to Oaxaca

-After working up an appetite with your day of hiking yesterday, today we’re heading four hours south to the culinary capital of Mexico.
+Today we’re heading four hours south to the culinary capital of Mexico.
 Our destination is Oaxaca, a charming city with mountains that stretch beyond a maze of colourful streets.
 With colourful colonial architecture around every corner, your guide will bring to life the stories and history behind the Church of Santo Domingo de Guzmán, the Government Palace and the Basilica of Solitude.
-Along the way, you’ll have the chance to try out second-to-none street food, browse local handicrafts and capture brilliant photos in one of Mexico’s most diverse cities.
+Along the way, you’ll have the chance to try out second-to-none street food – the intrepid foodie may even get a chance to try grasshopper – browse local handicrafts and capture brilliant photos in one of Mexico’s most diverse cities.
 Be it intricately-carved baroque facades or a shabby chic mezcalería, there’s no shortage of mesmerising scenes here.
-Then as evening descends, take your pick of the local restaurants for dinner with your fellow Flashpackers in tow.
+Then as evening descends, we’ll head to a nearby brewery to sample some of the finest local beers on offer.
+After a light aperitif, take your pick of the local restaurants for dinner with your fellow Flashpackers in tow.
 Considering Oaxaca’s reputation as a culinary haven, this may be a tough decision.Read more

 Learn to cook like a local

-This morning we’ll discover the secrets of Oaxacan cuisine with a private cooking class.
-Your menu choice lies between (deep breath) three types of tortillas, two appetizers, two mole sauces, a soup, dessert and drink.
-Like a true local, we’ll source herbs, spices and chilis at the local Sanchez Pascuas market before learning how to cook up – and then eat – our feast.
+This morning we’ll discover the secrets of Oaxacan cuisine with a private cooking class – think vibrant lime flavours, fiery chillies and enticing aromas.
+Like a true local, we’ll source herbs, spices and chillies at the local Sanchez Pascuas market before learning how to cook up – and then eat – our feast.
 The rest of the afternoon is yours to do as you please.
 Sleep off your homemade feast in the late afternoon sun in Parque Llano, or mooch around Oaxaca’s boutique art galleries.
-As the city turns to dusk, we’ll head to a local brewery for another awesome culinary experience.
-The master brewer here will talk you through six types of craft beer, as you discover the tastes of different malt, hops and wheat-flavoured beers served with local snacks.
-Your average pint back home will never be the same…Read more
+As the city turns to dusk, hit the streets with your Flashpacker gang to absorb Oaxaca’s chilled evening vibes.
+From local restaurants to its funky bars, the city is brimming with nightlife options and the atmosphere is buzzing.
+Get your dancing shoes on as you uncover Oaxaca’s lively nocturnal scene.Read more

 Mezcal and a petrified waterfall